 - parks, playgrounds and facilities like toilet blocks

 Council is not responsible for removing graffiti on buildings we do not own.
 The building owner or landlord is responsible for cleaning any graffiti at their own cost.

 Graffiti removal kits

-Residents can get graffiti removal kits which are available for graffiti removal on private property from Councils Customer Service Desk in Raymond Terrace?
+Residents can get graffiti removal kits for removing graffiti on private property from Council's Customer Service Desk in Raymond Terrace